 I would come to learn a great deal from Monique, who was a dynamic and smart leader and manager, with very strong organizational and social skills.
 She was able to build close relationships and strong loyalty, while also maintaining clear and unquestioned authority.
 A difficult balancing act, which she did very well.

 Here’s a photo of Monique and I, with a couple of other Plan staff members (Lijia and Narda), at a meeting:

 One of Monique’s greatest achievements in Tuluá, of many, was the creation of what became “Barrio Internacional.”
 When I arrived in Tuluá, Monique was already working with a large group of around 200 single mothers, helping them get organized to obtain financial support from the Colombian government to help build their own homes.

 Over the next three years, Monique worked patiently and carefully with this group, helping them raise funds step-by-step, purchase a large plot of land on the periphery of Tuluá, design a model for their new homes, learn how to be carpenters or carpenters’ assistants, and build their own houses.
 I watched Monique in action, as she met every week in the evenings, building the solidarity and confidence of this group of very poor and vulnerable women – progressing through the stages of what was a very ambitious project.

 The new neighborhood became a reality a year or so after Monique left Plan Tuluá, after I had stepped into her shoes as Field Director.
 My own contributions to the Barrio Internacional project were minimal, mainly just learning and supporting what Monique had built – so I was very glad when she was able to attend the inauguration of Barrio Internacional as guest of honor; even a terrible case of hepatitis didn’t deter her from attending!

 Throughout my career with Plan I was very lucky to work with people like Annuska, and Monique, as mentors.
-In future blogs in this series I will recognize a few more of them, people like Leticia Escobar, Andy Rubi, Donal Keane, Max van der Schalk, and Ricardo Gomez.
+In my final blog of this series I will recognize a few more of them, people like Leticia Escobar, Andy Rubi, Donal Keane, Max van der Schalk, and Ricardo Gomez, and others…